microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_postgresql_hyperscale_arm_template.md

     * Open another Powershell session which will execute the ```kubectl get pods -n <Arc Data Controller namespace> -w``` command
     * Deploy the Arc Data Controller using the user params values
     * Deploy Azure Postgres server group **(with 5 workers)** on the AKS cluster
-    * Creating Postgres connectivity details using the SQL Connectivity script
+    * Creating Postgres connectivity details using the Postgres Connectivity script
     * Unregister the logon script Windows schedule task so it will not run after first login

 ## Deployment